 How to Find the Zeroes of a Function with the TI-84 Plus

-You can use the TI-84 Plus graphing calculator to find the zeroes of a function.
+You can use your TI-84 Plus calculator to find the zeroes of a function.
 The zeros of the function y = f(x) are the solutions to the equation f(x) = 0.
 Because y = 0 at these solutions, these zeros (solutions) are really just the x-coordinates of the x-intercepts of the graph of y = f(x).
 (An x-intercept is a point where the graph crosses or touches the x-axis.)